 Often, when people’s hormones drop or become unbalanced, they turn to hormone replacement therapies to ease symptoms.
 One such therapy, bioidentical hormone replacement therapy (BHRT), has gotten a lot of attention in recent years.
 It promises a “natural” solution to hormone issues.
 But what exactly is BHRT, and how’s it different from other hormone replacement therapies?

 Read on to learn all you need to know about BHRT, its benefits and risks, and whether it may be right for you.

 BHRT can be used to treat men and women when their hormone levels drop or become unbalanced.
-It’s most frequently used to ease symptoms of perimenopause or menopause.
+It’s most frequently used to ease symptoms of perimenopause and menopause.
 It may also be used to improve symptoms of cancer treatment or to treat conditions such as:

 Bioidentical hormones are manmade hormones derived from plant estrogens that are chemically identical to those the human body produces.
 Estrogen, progesterone, and testosterone are among those most commonly replicated and used in treatment.
 Bioidentical hormones come in various forms, including:

 Some bioidentical hormones are made by drug companies.
 Others, known as compounded bioidentical hormones, are custom made by a pharmacy, according to a doctor’s orders.

 The U.S. Food and Drug Administration (FDA) has approved some forms of manufactured bioidentical hormones, including bioidentical estriol (a weak form of estrogen) and progesterone.
 However, the FDA hasn’t approved any custom-compounded bioidentical hormones.

 Most bioidentical hormones are manufactured and sold without controls for safety, quality, or purity.
 This makes it hard to know what exactly you’re getting if you purchase compounded bioidentical hormones.
 Many medical organizations have taken a stand against the marketing and use of unapproved bioidentical hormones.

 Compounded bioidentical hormones are often touted as being safer and more effective than synthetic hormones.
 But the FDA and most doctors will caution that those claims haven’t been proven in reputable studies, and that these hormones may even be potentially dangerous in some cases.